bryanbraun/bryanbraun.github.io/_posts/2012-07-07-in-which-i-explain-how-i-got-my-dream-job.md

 ---
-layout: post
 title: "In which I explain how I got my dream job"
 date: 2012-07-07 20:47:01
 ---

 I am a recent graduate and I just accepted an offer for my dream job.
 I'm sharing this story because the process I went through to get to this point was incredible and definitely not typical!

 It started earlier this year.
 In the course of my hobbies, studies, and personal research, I found myself engrossed in web development work and loving every minute of it!
-Through this work, I learned a lot about the industry and I was particularly interested in the open source web CMS called <a href="http://drupal.org" target="_blank" title="Drupal">Drupal</a>.
+Through this work, I learned a lot about the industry and I was particularly interested in the open source web CMS called <a href="http://drupal.org" title="Drupal">Drupal</a>.
 In short, as I developed a competency with Drupal, I started to look around for opportunities to learn more.
 In this process, I became very interested in a certain company, <a href="http://acquia.com" target="_blank" title="Acquia.com">Acquia</a>, which led the industry technically and attracted some the smartest people in the Drupal ecosystem.

 Now I don't know much, but I realized that if I wanted to ever be that smart, I needed to get in the same room as those people.